What is aptitude? Definition, examples, and why it matters in hiring

 Why assessing aptitude is essential in hiring

-Hiring managers are increasingly measuring aptitude to feel more confident in their recruiting decisions.
+Hiring managers are increasingly measuring aptitude and cognitive ability to feel more confident in their recruiting decisions.
 This makes sense as most employers need strong evidence that new employees can dynamically adapt to new technologies and skills.

 Here are some key benefits of assessing a candidate's aptitude: